GabrielSorienni/Anki-multiple-answers/README.md

 # Notes
 * The answer verification is case-insensitive by default, meaning strings like "answer" and "aNswer" are equivalent.
   * This can be remedied by removing the call to ``map`` in the declaration of ``answerArray`` and the call to ``toLowerCase`` in the answer verification to make it case-sensitive.
-* The input is treated to remove Anki's "filler dashes" when an answer is insufficiently long, meaning answers starting or ending with ``-`` will not be properly verified, and would require additional code in order to function.
 * As per usual, type fields do not influence scheduling of cards.

-# Known issues
-* Anki adds filler dashes in the middle of words when it detects an answer that matches two different parts of the full answer, which the treatment does not currently remove.